<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 Pressure Instruments | pressure switch

-There are many things to consider when selecting the best pressure switch for your application, including the style of switch (diaphragm, piston, bellows or electronic), wetted materials, housing construction, setpoint requirements, application pressures (working and maximum) and whether any approvals are required.
+There are many things to consider when selecting the best pressure switch for your application, including the style of the switch (diaphragm, piston, or electronic), wetted materials, housing construction, setpoint requirements, application pressures (working and maximum) and whether any approvals are required.

 Another important attribute of a pressure switch is the accuracy of the setpoint.
 Accuracy is also known as the repeatability of the switch, or the ability of the switch to provide the same setpoint time after time.